 After 25 years of working in major advertising agencies, Steve joined Moreland Properties.
 In his first year he was named "Rookie of the Year" and in 2006 was named "Top Producer" in the Lake Austin office, Moreland's largest office.
 A graduate of The Ohio State University, Steve worked in sales and founded and managed two companies while still in college.

-Kristen serves as the community relations and inclusion program manager for Freescale Semiconductor based in Austin, Texas.
-She oversees the Freescale Inclusion Council and guides the strategic initiatives that support the Freescale Foundation and Community Engagement team.
+Kristen serves as the Community Relations and Inclusion Program Manager for NXP Semiconductors.
+She oversees the NXP Inclusion Council and guides the strategic initiatives that support the NXP Community Engagement Council and Foundation.
 Kristen has more than 16 years human resources experience and has worked in a variety of industries including finance, publishing and technology.
-She received her degree from the University of Texas and her SPHR certification in 2009.
+Kristen's love of dance began with her first ballet class at the age of 5.
+She received her degree from the University of Texas and received her SPHR certification in 2009.
 Kristen is a member of Leadership Austin’s Essential Class of 2016.
 She is also an active member of the First United Methodist Church of Austin and volunteers with the Regents School of Austin.
-She is married to Aaron Day and they have two wonderful boys.
+She is married to Aaron Day and they have 2 wonderful boys, Colin and Elliott.

 Ann joined Austin Civic Ballet Guild (precursor to Ballet Austin Guild) in 1977 and has been a member every since.
 As a volunteer for Austin Civic Ballet Guild she worked on costuming, program ad sales, postal mailings, and ticket sales.
 Ann served as the President of Austin Civic Ballet Guild in 1981/82, served as the Ballet Austin assistant box office manager, box office manager and Board secretary as well as co-chaired the Ballet Austin Guild's New Year's Eve Ball and the Ballet Austin Golf Tournament.
 She created the Ballet Austin Travel Angel Program and has supported various fundraising events.
 In 2013 she was the recipient of Ballet Austin Guild's Sarah and Ernst Butler Award for her service with the Guild.
 Ann is also involved in various chairmanships at Laguna Gloria Art Museum's annual Fiesta, and is a current Board member of BookSpring.
 She is a graduate of Austin High School and the University of Texas, with a Bachelor of Science in Elementary Education.
 She's been married for 50 years to Jim Downing and has two children and five grandchildren.